tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

   * The GitHub web app provides a convenient user interface for performing common git operations.
 The git CLI, however, is a command line utility that provides all git operations and is generally more robust than a git-based graphical user interface (GUI).

   * This is due to the fact that, more often than not, a GUI interacts with the underlying CLI to perform its functionality (e.g., click a button that executes a command on the back-end) and, therefore, is often a simplified version of the underlying functionality.

+* How does one configure the git CLI?

+To set your global username/email configuration:
+Open the command line.
+Set your username:
+git config --global user.name "FIRST_NAME LAST_NAME"
+Set your email address:
+git config --global user.email "MY_NAME@example.com"

 * What are the popular commands of the git CLI?